paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-032-workforce-innovation-and-opportunity.md

 ### Statutory Notes

 #### Effective Date
-Section effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], see section 506 of Pub.
+Section effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
 L. 113–128, set out as a note under [section 3101 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3101).

-<a id="section-3303"></a>
+<a id="section-3302"></a>
-## § 3303.
+## § 3302.
 Home schools

 Nothing in this subchapter shall be construed to affect home schools, whether a home school is treated as a home school or a private school under State law, or to compel a parent or family member engaged in home schooling to participate in adult education and literacy activities.

 ### Statutory Notes

 #### Effective Date
-Section effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], see section 506 of Pub.
+Section effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
 L. 113–128, set out as a note under [section 3101 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3101).

-<a id="section-3304"></a>
+<a id="section-3303"></a>
-## § 3304.
+## § 3303.
 Rule of construction regarding postsecondary transition and concurrent enrollment activities

 Nothing in this subchapter shall be construed to prohibit or discourage the use of funds provided under this subchapter for adult education and literacy activities that help eligible individuals transition to postsecondary education and training or employment, or for concurrent enrollment activities.

 ### Statutory Notes

 #### Effective Date
-Section effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], see section 506 of Pub.
+Section effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
 L. 113–128, set out as a note under [section 3101 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3101).

-<a id="section-3305"></a>
+<a id="section-3304"></a>
-## § 3305.
+## § 3304.
 Authorization of appropriations

 There are authorized to be appropriated to carry out this subchapter $577,667,000 for fiscal year 2015, $622,286,000 for fiscal year 2016, $635,198,000 for fiscal year 2017, $649,287,000 for fiscal year 2018, $664,552,000 for fiscal year 2019, and $678,640,000 for fiscal year 2020.

 ### Statutory Notes

 #### Effective Date
-Section effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], see section 506 of Pub.
+Section effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
 L. 113–128, set out as a note under [section 3101 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3101).

-<a id="section-3321"></a>
+<a id="section-3305"></a>
-## § 3321.
+## § 3305.
 Reservation of funds; grants to eligible agencies; allotments
 **(a) Reservation of funds** From the sum appropriated under [section 3275 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3275) for a fiscal year, the Secretary—

 (1) shall reserve 2 percent to carry out [section 3332 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3332), except that the amount so reserved shall not exceed $15,000,000; and